CRA Interview Questions

 • Describe a specific situation where you experienced this scenario.

-• Detail your behavior or the actions you took to resolve the situation.
+• Detail the behavior or the actions you took to resolve the situation.

 • Share the outcome or the results of the situation.

-• Be sure to use terms like “I” instead of “We” because you want to be clear of your personal role in the resolution of the issue.
+• Be sure to use terms like “I” instead of “We” because you want to be clear about your personal role in the resolution of the issue.

-A side note from Ang: For more information on how to prepare for Behavioral Interviews including several examples that will help with your preparation, check out this resource.
+A side note from Ang: For more information on how to prepare for Behavioral Interviews including several example questions that will help with your preparation, check out this resource.

 Critical Thinking and Problem-Solving Skills

-It is important for CRAs to be able to ask probing questions, analyze the responses, and then make strong decisions based on the data.
-To be effective as a Clinical Research Associate, you must exhibit critical thinking and problem-solving skills.
+CRAs need to be able to ask probing questions, analyze the responses, and then make strong decisions based on the data.
+To prove to a potential hiring manager that you will be effective as a Clinical Research Associate, you must exhibit critical thinking and problem-solving skills during the interview.

-Even candidates with limited work experience can provide evidence of being a critical thinker and problem solver when answering CRA interview questions.
+Even candidates with limited work experience can provide evidence of critical thinking and problem-solving when answering CRA interview questions.
 For those of you who are CRAs, consider describing examples from current or recent projects.

 • And in some cases, how you learn.
 Meaning, is there anything you will be able to proactively do on future projects to avoid a similar situation?

 When I worked with IBM, I was interviewing interns for an upcoming Hardware Engineering program.
-The program was intended for Senior level students within Computer and Electrical Engineering university programs.
+The program was intended for senior-level students within computer and electrical engineering university programs.
 Some of the responses I received to this question were phenomenal.
-Folks had built robots for competitions, set up intranets in school settings…they knocked my socks off.
+Folks had built robots for competitions, and set up intranets in school settings…they knocked my socks off.

 One candidate, however, answered that his most difficult project had been setting up his sister’s home computer.
 In the whole scheme of things, his ‘difficult project’ just didn’t seem to measure up when compared to other students’ examples.